syncfusion-content/blazor-docs/blazor/ribbon/items.md

 {% endhighlight %}
 {% endtabs %}

-### Supported events
+### Events

-Below are the events that are currently supported in Button item
+The following events are available in the Button item.

 * `Created` - EventCallback
 * `OnClick` - MouseEventArgs